~ Medical Trial Madness ~ (taken from my upcoming book ‘Alien Nation: The Notes of an Existential Millennial)

 “Why don’t you guys do one of those human guinea-pig things?” he said, chomping away on a sausage and egg mcmuffin.

 “One of those human guinea-pig things?” asked my friend.

 “Yeah, you know, one of those medical trial experiments?
-You just go into a clinic, they give you a new medicine to take and then you stay in the clinic for a while while you have your health monitored and then you come out with a few thousand dollars in the bank.
+You just go into a clinic, they give you a new medicine to take and then you stay in there for a while while you have your health monitored.
+When you finish you come out with a few thousand dollars in the bank.
 Easy as bro.”

-Immediately we both stopped eating and turned to face him like he was some sort of holy prophet.
+Immediately we both stopped eating and turned to face him like he was some sort of prophet.
 The sound of ‘a few thousand dollars’ to broke backpackers was like the sound of heroin to a smack addict.
-Being the desperate gremlins we were, we naturally disregarded anything to do with the safety of testing unknown drugs.
+Being as desperate for money as we were, we naturally disregarded anything to do with the safety of testing unknown drugs.

 “And how do you sign up for one?”
 I asked, salivating at the prospect.

 “Just go onto their website bro – their clinic is in town.
 I’ve got a surfer friend whose been doing them for years now.
 He just knocks out like three or four trials then goes and surfs and gets drunk in Bali for six months or something.
 Pretty cruisy ey?”

 “Unreal” said my friend.
 “And anyone can do it?”

 “Pretty much bro, as long as you can pass a drug test and don’t mind getting stabbed with a needle a few times a day.”